UPDATED: November, 18, 2019

 It was the first time we have ever stayed at one of Great Wolf properties.
 We had a fantastic time!
 Plus, we were lucky…it was a Christmas gift from the grandparents!
 Personally, I love gifts that create memories and not stuff!

-UPDATE – We travelled again to the Great Wolf Lodge in November 2017.
+UPDATE – We traveled again to the Great Wolf Lodge in November 2019.
 Birthday present for the kiddos!

 Before and after our trip, I have view received lots of questions about Great Wolf Lodge Colorado Springs.
 So, I thought it be beneficial to review the Great Wolf Lodge with tips on our stay, share our experiences, and provide money saving tips.

 Just a note… all of these opinions are 100% my own and not sponsored by the Great Wolf Lodge Colorado Springs or given any discounts.

 Overall, we were impressed with Great Wolf Lodge Colorado Springs!
 Everyone in our party had a fantastic time.
 We were tired when we left, but it was that good kinda of tired!
 We played hard.
 Enjoyed quality time as a family.
 Looked like drenched rats who were hungry after hours of swimming.
 Great experience!
 Now, let’s dig into my review of the new Colorado Springs water park.

 How to Enjoy Your Stay at Great Wolf Lodge Colorado Springs + Save Money:

 1. Book in Advance